mimi-hazukashii/online-comics/README.md

-# A Simple WordPress website for selling books online
+# A simple Manga site built with the WP platform